nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 *Anonymity*: A user may use a service or resource without disclosing the user's identity

 ![](../img/Pasted%20image%2020251105182027.png)
-- required pair-wise shared secret keys between teh participants
+- required pair-wise shared secret keys between the participants
 - requires large amounts of randomness
 - DoS